a-b-street/docs/book/src/tech/dev/README.md

 ### Running the importer

-The importer tool has many CLI flags not described here; the source is the best reference.
+The importer tool has many CLI flags not described here; `--help` is the best reference.
 But we can start with a few common examples.

 After creating configuration files for a city, you can import it, running both